Construction Management: Electricity - Associate Degree

-The Construction Management - Electricity associate degree is designed to provide fundamental job management skills to those already working in the trade to advance their career in the construction field.
+The Construction Management-Electricity associate degree is designed to provide fundamental job management skills to those already working in the trade to advance their career in the construction field.
+The first year of the program consists of the completion of the Electricity technical diploma or related apprenticeship program.
+The second year of the program is online and consists of general studies courses and construction related courses.
 Subject areas covered include managing construction costs, project and personnel management, site supervision, estimating, and project scheduling.

 Follow Your Path